Your Occupational Therapy Salary Guide (2024)

-Occupational therapy is considered one of the most fulfilling and flexible careers within healthcare.
-Not only do OTs help dramatically improve the overall quality of patients’ lives, we also earn a pretty solid income in the process!
+Occupational therapy is considered one of the most fulfilling and flexible careers in health care.
+Not only do OTs help dramatically improve the overall quality of patients’ lives, but we also earn a pretty solid income in the process!

 But, as much as we pride ourselves on being client-focused, we do need to consider our own health—including our financial health—in order to provide the best possible care.
 OT can be a demanding career, so it’s important that we are fairly compensated for our efforts.

 We all know that a couple extra thousand dollars each year won’t buy happiness, but it can make a difference to know you’re being treated fairly by your employer.
 Plus, there’s a sense of agency in knowing you can negotiate your compensation to ensure you’re earning what you deserve for all that hard work.
-We created this article to arm you with as much information as possible on the topic.
+We created this article to arm you with as much information as possible on the topic so you can enter salary conversations with confidence.

 So, here’s to better understanding your OT salary!